felipecock/progress-ring/README.md

-# progress-ring
+# Pure CSS3 Progress Ring
-A pure CSS3 and HTML5 Progress Ring
+An animated pure CSS3 and HTML5 Progress Ring without the need to run any JavaScript threads.

-## Web-Browser Compatibilty
+## Web-Browser Compatibility
 ✓ Chrome 42

 ✓ Firefox 37